 By (Your Pen Name)

-Always include a title for your story.
+1) include a title for your story.

-Always indicate your byline beneath the title.
+2) indicate your byline beneath the title.

-know that I have received everything.
+that I have received everything.

 into the wrong folder or something like that.

-available.
-Some stories are rejected
+needs, and time available.
+Some stories are rejected because they're

 those are the ones I need to focus my available time on.

+hate rejections, too.
 Keep trying with another story.